 Q: How is the undersink filter installed?

 A: The undersink filter must be installed on the cold water tap of your sink only.
-The filter comes equipped with two fittings and tubing to make the install as easy as possible.
+The filter comes equipped with two fittings and mesh tubing to make the install as easy as possible.
 The undersink also has a Ceramic Faucet option that would allow you to have a separate tap on your counter for filtered water.
 Make sure it is possible to cut a small hole in your sink or countertop before choosing the separate faucet option however.
-Porcelain sinks cannot be drilled.
+Porcelain sinks cannot be drilled safely.

 Q: What maintenance is required to keep my filter working?

 A: Very little.
 Your WaterMan whole-house filtration system includes a small sediment pre-filter that filters out larger impurities (dirt and undissolved solids) before your water goes through the large main filtration tank.
-We recommend changing the small white pre-filter every four months or so in order to keep the main filter working at its best.
+We recommend changing the small white pre-filter every four months or when it turns brown so in order to keep the main filter working at its best.
 The WaterMan provides these six pre-filters with purchase of the filter at no additional cost.